 In 2013 I started doing public talks, the very first to a crowded room for MadridJS.

-Since 2015 I am the organizer of MadridJS, following on the steps of the previous team which did a great job.
+Since 2015 I am the organizer of MadridJS, following on the steps of the previous team that did a great job.
 I am also the organizer of Node.js Madrid.
 We have run a couple of editions of NodeSchool.

 I loved computers and I loved science.
 When I went to the Uni I studied Physics, with the idea that I could learn computers on my own, while self-taught science would be much harder.
 I was more or less right.
 From 1989 to 1993 I studied in Granada, and then moved to the Universidad Autónoma de Madrid to finish the last two years.